DevilF7/Youtube_scrap/README.md

-# Live view and Subscriber Count Scrapping
+# Live view and Subscriber Count Scraping

 Uses selenium so it needs a webdriver and it shall be downloaded and path shall be given in main python or add to $PATH.